mantidproject/mantid/docs/source/development/AlgorithmMPISupport.rst

 Algorithm         Supported modes Comments
 ================= =============== ========
 CreateWorkspace   all
-LoadEventNexus    Distributed     storage mode of output cannot be changed via a parameter currently LoadInstrument    all
+LoadEventNexus    Distributed     storage mode of output cannot be changed via a parameter currently, min and max bin boundary are not globally the same
+LoadInstrument    all
 LoadNexusLogs     all
 LoadParameterFile all